Who is Dr. John Tang?

 Here are the common characteristics of Acne Rosacea:

-• Redness on the cheeks, nose, chin or forehead which is often aggravated by stress, sun, heat, alcohol, exercise.
+• Redness on the cheeks, nose, chin forehead, or chest which is often aggravated by stress, sun, heat, alcohol, exercise, gut issues, and food allergies especially gluten and dairy.

 • Small visible blood vessels on the face.